Rick Dees: Radio

-Dees, through his holding company Rick Dees Entertainment, would sign a deal with iHeartMedia in March 2025 enabling the company to access the archive of Weekly Top 40, including the addition of 2 permanent iHeartRadio webstreams of the show's archival material, one focused on the current programs and a "Classic" channel focused on his old broadcasts from the 1980s to 2000s.
-As a promotion for the deal, he would briefly reunite with former co-host Ellen K during her morning show on KOST-FM on March 21 of that year.
+Dees, through his holding company Rick Dees Entertainment, signed a deal with iHeartMedia in March 2025 enabling the company to access the archive of Weekly Top 40, including the addition of 2 permanent iHeartRadio webstreams of the show's archival material, one focused on the current programs and a "Classic" channel focused on his old broadcasts from the 1980s to 2000s.
+As a promotion for the deal, he briefly reunited with former co-host Ellen K during her morning show on KOST-FM on March 21 of that year.

 Films and television

 In television, Dees hosted his own late-night show on the ABC television network in the early 1990s, Into the Night Starring Rick Dees, which ran for one season and was canceled due to low ratings.
 He has guest-starred on Roseanne, Married... with Children, Diagnosis: Murder and many other hit shows.
 In addition, Dees hosted the syndicated series Solid Gold from Paramount Television, and his voice has been a part of numerous animated features, including The Flintstones, where he starred as Rock Dees, and Jetsons: The Movie, where he voiced Rocket Rick.

 In feature films, Dees starred in La Bamba, portraying the iconic Ted Quillin, the Los Angeles disc jockey who helped launch Ritchie Valens's career.

 His voice was heard as the radio DJ during the opening credits of the film Valley Girl, released in 1983.

 In 2020, Dees provided the voice of Peter Griffin's impression of him in the Family Guy episode "La Famiglia Guy".

 In August 2021, it was announced that Dees would be the voice announcer of the Nexstar Media Group network Rewind TV, showcasing shows from the 80s and 90s.